-But you’ll need to make your loan repayments to RISE in accordance with your payment schedule after this time.
-RISE offers flexible payment options so you can set yours up to fit your financial needs.
+But you’ll need to make your loan repayments in accordance with your payment schedule after this time.
+They flexible payment options so you can set yours up to fit your financial needs.

 Though RISE does not offer additional deferred payments, they do provide a 7-day extension period if you need more time to gather funds.

-You never want to just skip a payment with RISE because they report your repayment history to all three credit bureaus and late or missed payments negatively affect your credit score.
+You never want to just skip a payment, because they report your repayment history to all three credit bureaus and late or missed payments negatively affect your credit score.

 How do interest rates decrease over time?